ai4life-opencalls/oc_1_project_3/README.md

     is not performing well.
 9. Move to another slice of the stack often, in order to create a classifier that generalizes well.
-10. Once you are happy with the results, save the classifier and write down the order of the classes..
+10. Once you are happy with the results, save the classifier (`Segmentation > Save Classifier ...`) and write down the order of the classes.

 ### 4 - Process images and quantification